treefishuk/treefishuk.github.io/_posts/2024-6-20-addressing-pain-points-of-cicd-for-databases-part-1.md

 ## Problem 2: Where to put the EF Core Generated Database

-I could have created a database in Azure for the compare, but spining up databases in Azure I have found to be pretty slow, and even if it doesn't exist for long, while it does exist it cost pennies.
+I could have created a database in Azure for the compare, but spinning up databases in Azure I have found to be pretty slow, and even if it doesn't exist for long, while it does exist it cost pennies.

 ### Solution